Cataract Eye Surgery

 Cataract assessment

-When you book a consultation at one of the NewVision Clinics in Melbourne, we begin by performing a comprehensive eye exam to confirm whether you have a cataract or other eye disorder impacting your vision.
+A comprehensive eye exam is first performed to confirm whether you have a cataract or other eye disorder impacting your vision.

-Dr. Noel Alpins will then decide whether cataract eye surgery is the best option for your condition and its effect on your lifestyle.
+Prof. Noel Alpins and Dr Lana del Porto will then decide whether cataract eye surgery is the best option for your condition and its effect on your lifestyle.

 Cataracts